MagnusPladsen/Semester-Project-1/README.md

 This is a homepage belonging to a fake museum.

-We were only allowed to use HTML, CSS and vanilla JS.
+We were only allowed to use HTML and CSS.

 ## Built With

 - HTML
 - CSS
-- JS

 ## Getting Started